MahyarJ/unity-frontend-quiz/readme.md

 ## Q3

-- Simple and constant password salt is not very secure.
-The salt should be auto-generated for each password.
+- Simple and constant password salt is not very secure and should be auto-generated for each password.
+- Use a better hashing function, because MD5 is too fast and an attacker can generate many hashes to guess the correct password. `Bcrypt` could be a better choice here.

 -

 ## Q4

-- Instead of defining `sum` and using such `for` loop, we can use `return deposites.reduce()` code style.
+- Instead of defining `sum` and using such `for` loop, we can use `return deposites.reduce()` code style which makes the code both more understandable, and incidentally shorter.

 ## Q5